Wingnut Wines x Hot 4 U

 Stripes Amalfi Terrace

-It’s perfect weather for a nice, summery terrace right now… and as luck would have it, one is about to pop up in Mayfair this very weekend.
-Specifically in the lovely Brown Hart Gardens, a 10,000 sq ft slice of tranquility sitting on a Portland stone pedestal just south of Oxford Street.
-There’ll be Italian street food, gelato, cocktails, and 50% off food for two weeks (yes, two weeks) for Nudge Members… Find out more by walking down to: Stripes Amalfi Terrace.
+It’s perfect weather for a nice, summery terrace right now… and as luck would have it, one has popped up in Mayfair.
+Specifically in the lovely Brown Hart Gardens, a 10,000 sq ft slice of tranquility sitting on a Portland stone pedestal just south of Oxford Street, with Italian street food, gelato, and cocktails…

 Chet’s at Rondo La Cave